-- Track 1: Criminal background check requirements applicable to TNCs - Track 2: Uber's Legal Status, Part I. - Track 3: TNC data: (a) Should the Commission establish a website portal for TNC data; and (b) Should the Commission share TNC trip data with interested California government entities? - Track 4: Is Uber a TNC? - Track 5: Accessible vehicle requirements for TNCs. - Track 6: Requirements that should be applicable to TNCs concerning the incidental transportation of minors - Track 7: Additional requirements that should be applicable to TNCs to ensure public safety - Track 8: Regulation of Autonomous Vehicles event of a collision.8 The CPUC also requires all TNCs to have a zero-tolerance drug and alcohol policy for all drivers.
-There is no publicly available data on whether and how TNCs have complied with these requirements.
+- Track 1: Criminal background check requirements applicable to TNCs - Track 2: Uber's Legal Status, Part I. - Track 3: TNC data: (a) Should the Commission establish a website portal for TNC data; and (b) Should the Commission share TNC trip data with interested California government entities? - Track 4: Is Uber a TNC? - Track 5: Accessible vehicle requirements for TNCs. - Track 6: Requirements that should be applicable to TNCs concerning the incidental transportation of minors - Track 7: Additional requirements that should be applicable to TNCs to ensure public safety - Track 8: Regulation of Autonomous Vehicles with these requirements.
 However, the CPUC filed an order in 2017 instituting an official investigation into Uber's failure to comply with the zero tolerance requirements after finding that the company failed to promptly suspend drivers and/or investigate 151 out of 154 complaints received from members of the public.9

-^{} On October 4, 2017, the CPUC issued a Proposed Decision for Track 1.
+On October 4, 2017, the CPUC issued a Proposed Decision for Track 1.

 ROADWAY SAFETY AND DRIVER TRAINING: To promote safety, TNCs are required to provide driver training programs and report on the number of drivers completing the course.
-The San Francisco Bicycle Coalition has also provided additional safety training videos to the TNCs for use by TNC-drivers to reduce conflicts with bicyclists in San Francisco.
-There is no publicly available data on whether and how TNCs have complied with the CPUC requirements.
+The San Francisco Bicycle Coalition has also provided additional safety training videos to the TNCs for use by TNCdrivers to reduce conflicts with bicyclists in San Francisco.
+There is no publicly available data on whether and how TNCs have complied with the CPUC requirements, and further, to what degree drivers are watching the safety training videos made available for them.

-VEHICLE ACCESSIBILITY: TNCs are required to allow passengers to indicate whether they require a wheelchair-accessible vehicle or a vehicle otherwise accessible to individuals with disabilities, and must provide an annual report to the CPUC Safety and Enforcement Division detailing the number and percentage of customers who requested accessible vehicles, and how often the TNC was able to comply with requests for accessible vehicles.
-Currently, data from these reports are not made publicly available by the CPUC, except in high-level annual summaries.10 CPUC also requires TNCs to submit an accessibility plan with annual updates; a plan on "avoiding the divide between the able and disabled communities"; and a report detailing the company's driver training program.
+DISABLED ACCESSIBILITY AND VEHICLE ACCESSIBILITY: TNCs are required to allow passengers to indicate whether they require a wheelchair-accessible vehicle or a vehicle otherwise accessible to individuals with disabilities, and must provide an annual report to the CPUC Safety and Enforcement Division detailing the number and percentage of customers who requested accessible vehicles, and how often the TNC was able to comply with requests for accessible vehicles.
+Currently, data from these reports are not made publicly available by the CPUC, except in high-level annual

+9 "Order Instituting Investigation and Order to Show Cause Why the Commission Should Not Impose Appropriate Fines and Sanctions on Rasier-CA LLC."
+California Public Utilities Commission.
+April 6, 2017. summaries.10 CPUC also requires TNC to submit an accessibility plan with annual updates; a plan on "avoiding the divide between the able and disabled communities"; and a report detailing the company's driver training program.
 These accessibility plans are not made public.

 TNCs have partnered with automakers and rental car companies to provide TNC drivers with new vehicles.
 The programs are designed for would-be TNC drivers whose vehicles do not meet TNC vehicle standards.
-TNC drivers are offered lower per-week and per-month vehicle rental rates and unlimited mileage in exchange for providing TNC driving services.
-TNC drivers pay their rental rates from their TNC trip wages.
-The sub-prime rental program has drawn concern because drivers struggle to pay for their rental fees when TNC companies lower fares to compete with one another.
-As a consequence, TNC drivers are encouraged to drive more miles when customer fare rates drop to compensate for the income loss.
-11
+TNC drivers are offered lower per-week and per-month vehicle rental rates and unlimited mileage in exchange for providing TNC driv-